reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 **A Route is the most basic construct which we use to define the path a message should take while moving from source to destination.** We define routes using a Domain Specific Language (DSL).

-These are loaded in the Camel context and are used to execute the routing logic when the route is triggered.
+Routes are loaded in the Camel context and are used to execute the routing logic when the route is triggered.
 Each route is identified by a unique identifier in the Camel context.

 **Endpoints represent the source and destination of a message.** They are usually referred to in the Domain Specific Language (DSL) via their URIs.
-Examples of an endpoint are either a URI or URL in a web application or a Destination in a JMS system.
+Examples of an endpoint can be a URL of a web application or source or destination of a messaging system.

 ### Domain Specific Language (DSL)
 We define routes in Apache Camel with a variety of [Domain Specific Languages (DSL)](https://camel.apache.org/manual/latest/dsl.html).
 The Java DSL and the Spring XML DSL are the two main types of DSLs used in Spring applications.